Major Story Arcs

 Katie asks Vera if she can hack at the roots with her boomerang, but Wyshak discovers that the roots are all interconnected, and in doing so she causes more harm than good.
 She follows the roots to a tree, and discovers the souls of Philip and Grace Johnson embedded in the bark.
 They warn Vera that Aparius, the Bee-Keeper of Hell, will be returning, and Wyshak says that she can rescue their souls, but only if they are willing to accept the transformation that comes with their freedom.
 The pair agree, and Aparius confronts Vera.
 She uses her boomerang to decapitate the Cenobite, and cuts into the tree using the weapon.
 After killing the queen bee, Wyshak purposely cuts her thigh with the boomerang's razor-sharp edge, and allows herself to bleed on the roots of the tree.
 Her plan works, and the souls of the Johnson clan are freed.
 Vera channels the goddess Morte Mamme, who envelops the souls in her fiery womb, and purges the corruption caused by Leviathan.
 Katie and Daniel return to earth to spend their last twenty-four hours together, and Wyshak disappears for parts unknown.

-- The goddess possesses psychokinetic ability, which enables her to mentally dominate animal, insect, and human life.
+The goddess Morte Mamme possesses psychokinetic ability, which enables her to mentally dominate animal, insect, and even human life.
 This was first exhibited through the mental domination of the priest giving Vera Wyshak her last rites, through a fly that the man ingested.
-The true extent of this ability is unknown, but it has been indicated Morte Mamme required a conduit “flies” to perform this action while imprisoned by Leviathan.
+The true extent of this ability is unknown, but it has been indicated Morte Mamme required a conduit - like flies - to perform this action while imprisoned by Leviathan.